aws-beam/aws_credentials/README.md

 ```
 Not all providers will populate all map keys.

-The expiration time from a provider can either be expressed as the atom
+The expiration time from a provider can either be expressed as:
+* the atom `infinity`,
-`infinity`, epoch seconds as an integer or as an ISO8601 time/date string
+* epoch seconds as an integer, or,
+* as an ISO8601 time/date string (e.g., "2019-03-14T23:45:56Z").

-(e.g., "2019-12T23:23:45Z").
-If you specify the expiration as `infinity`
+If you specify the expiration as `infinity` the library will *never* attempt to
-the library will *never* attempt to refresh credentials.
+refresh credentials.

-When credentials have been found, they will be cached in a gen_server
+When credentials have been found, they will be cached in a gen_server until the
-until the credential's expiration time.
-5 minutes before expiration time
+credential's expiration time.
+5 minutes before expiration time the gen_server
-the gen_server will attempt to acquire new credentials, so credentials
+will attempt to acquire new credentials, so credentials will automatically be
-will automatically be refreshed in the background.
+refreshed in the background.

 Usage
 -----